Roland-Huisman/Digital_RX8E_M8357R/README.md

 All documents are profided as-is.
 I have to check which lisence is the best suitable for the project.

 Regards, Roland

+(And a thanks to http://avitech.com.au for the Kicad FlipChip template)